-Born Marshall Mathers, he became an international sensation after the release of his first single, "My Name Is."
+Born Marshall Mathers, he became an international sensation after the release of his single "My Name Is."
 He won the Best Rap Album Grammy for three consecutive albums: The Slim Shady LP, The Marshall Mathers LP and The Eminem Show.
 He also received the Academy Award for Best Original Song for "Lose Yourself," from the 2002 film 8 Mile, which he also starred in.

 He aspired to become a comic book artist until his uncle, Ronald Polkinghorn, introduced him to Ice-T's song "Reckless."